ChrisJabb21/File-Parse-IP-Address-Removal/README.md

 The next step is to set up the header of the `for` loop that will iterate through the `remove_list` using `element` as the loop variable.
 The keyword we need for this is `for` to signal the beginning the `for` loop and the `in` keyword to specify iterating through the sequence of elements in the `remove_list` list.

-I added an variable called `removal_counter` to count the number of removal operations done on the IP address allow list.
+I added an variable called `removal_counter` to count the number of removal operations done on the IP address allow list when the script is run.